-J) LEV J) LEVERAGE RATIO

-Qualit Qualitative Disclosures

-(a) Views of BOD on syst to reduce excess leverage

-Policies and processes for managing excessive on and off-balance sheet leverage In order to avoid building-up excessive on- and off-balance sheet leverage in the banking system, a simple, transparent, non-risk based leverage ratio has been introduced by the Basel Committee.
+J) LEV VERAGE R ATIO Qualit ative Disclosures (a) Views of BOD on system to reduce excessive leverage An underlying cause of the global financial crisis was the build-up of excessive on- and off-balance sheet leverage in the banking system.
+In many cases, banks built up excessive leverage while apparently maintaining strong risk-based capital ratios.
+The BOD of IFIC Bank manages leverage risk and are conscious to address the risk of excessive leverage in a precautionary manner by taking due account of potential increases in the risk of excessive leverage caused by reductions of the bank's own funds through expected or realized losses, depending on the applicable accounting rules.
+The BOD primarily views on the growth of On and Off balance sheet exposures commensurate with its expected capital growth so that the excessive leverage is reduced.
+Within the Onbalance components, again, the Board emphasizes on the growth of the prime component i.e. the loans and advances and maintaining good asset quality so as to maximize the revenue as well as the capacity to generate capital internally (in the form of retained earnings) to trade-off the excessive leverage supposed to be caused by asset growth.
+Policies and processes for managing excessive on- and off-balance sheet leverage In order to avoid building-up excessive on- and off-balance sheet leverage in the banking system, a simple, transparent, non-risk based leverage ratio has been introduced by the Basel Committee.
 A minimum Tier 1 leverage ratio of 3% is being prescribed both at solo and consolidated level.
 The leverage ratio is calibrated to act as a credible supplementary measure to the risk based capital requirements.
 The leverage ratio is intended to achieve the following objectives- (a) constrain the build-up of leverage in the banking sector which can damage the broader financial system and the economy, and (b) reinforce the risk based requirements with an easy to understand and a non-risk based measure.
 Predominantly, Bank's policy is to maintain the Leverage Ratio well above the regulatory requirement.
 To this end, the striking components of balance sheet, namely, the deposits & borrowing, loans & advances, other liquid assets (treasury bills, bonds, fund placements) are analyzed.
 Measures are taken to contain the growth of overall size of balance sheet considering short term outlook of the industry indicators as well as possible growth of equity (Tier 1 capital) of the Bank on quarterly rest.
 With regard to managing the excessive leverage, the regulatory stance through the monetary policy initiatives i.e. the scope of expected business potential (growth), estimated money supply, inflation, resulting the estimated overall liquidity of the industry as well as the Bank in particular is also considered.